 As the interest is fixed and you know exactly when to pay in for the bill every month, it is easy to plan and budget it.

 If there is a sudden fall in the interest rate, you can refinance the loan to a lower rate.

-The fall for a fixed loan is their interest rate where it typically goes between the 1% and 2% higher than the variable rate to start off.
+The fall for a fixed loan is their interest rate where it typically goes between 1% and 2% higher than the variable rate to start.
 This 1% can cost you thousands based on the timeline of the loan.

 Who is eligible for a Variable Loan Rate?

 Planning to pay the loan as soon as possible with a specific timeline of 5 - 10 years will eventually lead to saving money in the variable rate loan.
 The interest may rise many times.
 Interest rate results may vary for the last 2 years but overall it may be lower.